DNAstack/wdl-ci/README.md

 ## Calculate coverage

 Calculates percent coverage for each task and workflow.
-Task coverage is computed as the sum of task outputs with at least one test divided by the number of task outputs, while workflow coverage is computed as the sum of task outputs across all tasks with at least one test divided by the number of task outputs across all tasks.
-If there are any tasks or outputs with no tests, a warning is provided to the user, listing the relevant tasks/outputs.
+Task coverage is computed as the sum of task outputs with at least one test divided by the number of task outputs, while workflow coverage is computed as the sum of task outputs across all tasks with at least one test divided by the number of task outputs across all tasks within a given workflow.
+Total coverage is also computed, as the total number of outputs with tests defined divided by the number of total outputs across all workflows.
+If there are any tasks or outputs with no tests, a warning is provided to the user, listing the relevant outputs and associated tasks.

 As long as an output is covered by one task, it is considered to be 100% covered, while if 3/4 outputs for a task have at least one test, that task has 75% test coverage.